ds-vologdin/otus-software-architect/task05/README.md

 ## Accounts service

-Service provides work with profile.
+Service provides work with profiles of users.
 Also, the service checks the password of the user.

 The user gets access to the profile if the X-User-Id header matches with the ID in the URL of the request.
 Auth-sidecar should set X-User-Id from JWT access token.